Segflow/blog/content/post/34c3-ctf-giftwrapper2.md

 Now that we understand what the server is doing, let's check the source file.

-The server code is very straightforward,
+The server code found in `server.c` is very straightforward,

 - Setup a socket
 - Load module